 But the state has not yet completely withered away, since the still remains the safeguarding of “bourgeois law”, which sanctifies actual inequality.
 For the state to wither away completely, complete communism is necessary.Lenin, The State and Revolution, Chapter 5

 What this rather long quote demonstrates is that the first phase, known as socialism, has a great many differences from communism itself.
 Bourgeois law remains in many senses, only being initially abolished in the sense of converting private property into common property, but it still greatly remains with regard to many other aspects of life.
 Lenin understands that there is a process of development here.
 That for socialism to emerge into communism, we must not indulge in utopianism and must instead look at material conditions practically.

 Most importantly here is the reference to a state.
 This is where the biggest fallacy emerges.

-The Fallacy of a Communist Country
+The Fallacy of Communist Countries vs Socialist Countries

 Much of Marx and Engels later works are significantly longer, more detailed and harder to get into, so it’s a very easy mistake to make.
 A quote from Engels can help to clear the matter up.